biopeaks

 Documentation

 The documentation is hosted on GitHub pages, a static website associated with the biopeaks repository: https://jancbrammer.github.io/biopeaks/.
 It is automatically build from the /docs folder in the root of the biopeaks repository.
-The website is re-build every very time the content of /docs changes on the master branch (pushes, merged pull requests). /docs includes an index.md file that constitutes the “landing page”.
+The website is re-build every very time the content of /docs changes on the main branch (pushes, merged pull requests). /docs includes an index.md file that constitutes the “landing page”.
 It contains links to all other parts of the documentation.
 The layout of the website is defined in /docs/layouts.
 For additional information, head over to the GitHub pages documentation.

 Tests